PerfectBee Logo

 The decision of where the swarm lays its metaphorical hat - the location to which it relocates - is one of life and death.
 A location too small for the storage of sufficient resources to see the colony through the winter is a death wish.
 Similarly, a location too exposed to the ravages of wind or with a chance of flooding is risky.

-To start the process of finding a suitable locating away from the existing hive, the departing bees will move to a temporary location, not far from the original location.
+To start the process of finding a suitable location away from the existing hive, the departing bees will move to a temporary location, not far from the original location.
 And then something extraordinary happens.

 They vote.

-Hundreds of scout bees leave the temporary location in search of an acceptable final location, sometimes travelling several miles.
-They then report back and "dance" a message to their fellow scouts.
+Hundreds of scout bees leave the temporary location in search of an acceptable final location, sometimes traveling several miles.
+They then report back and “dance” a message to their fellow scouts.
 The scouts then have a debate!
 While they may not use words or sounds we can hear, they carry out earnest communication and eventually vote in their own way.

 After this extraordinary process has concluded, the entire swarm will fly to the chosen location.
 In this way, bees leverage the numerical and collaborative advantages that nature has bestowed upon them, to collectively decide on a prime location.